-In general, costs must meet the following criteria to be allowable under Federal awards:
+In general, to be an allowable charge, a cost must meet the following criteria:

-- Be necessary and reasonable for the performance of the Federal award and be allocable thereto under these principles. - Conform to any limitations or exclusions set forth in these principles or in the Federal award as to types or amount of cost items. - Be consistent with policies and procedures that apply uniformly to both federallyfinanced and other activities of the non-Federal entity. - Be accorded consistent treatment. - Be determined in accordance with generally accepted accounting principles (GAAP), except, for state and local governments and Indian tribes only, as otherwise provided for in this part. - Not be included as a cost or used to meet cost sharing or matching requirements of any other federally-financed program in either the current or a prior period. - Be adequately documented. - Cost must be incurred during the approved budget period.
+- Be necessary and reasonable for the proper and efficient program performance and administration of the grant; - Be allocable to the grant.
+A grantee may charge costs to the grant if those costs are clearly identifiable.as benefitting the grant.
+In order to be allocable, a cost must be treated consistently with like costs and incurred specifically for the program being operated; - Conform to any limitations or exclusions set forth in the award; - Be consistent with policies and procedures that apply uniformly to both federallyfinanced and other activities of the non-federal entity; - Be accorded consistent treatment; - Be determined in accordance with generally accepted accounting principles; - Be adequately documented; and - Not be used to meet cost sharing or matching requirements of any other federally financed program (without prior approval from the City).

-The matrix below lists the various cost items referenced in Title 2 CFR Sections 200.421 through 200.476 (consideration for selected items of cost) and whether an item of cost is:
+The matrix below lists the various cost items referenced in Title 2 CFR Sections 200.420 through 200.475 (consideration for selected items of cost) and whether an item of cost is:

 - A Allowable,

 - AP Allowable with prior approval,

-- AC Allowable with condition.
+- AC Allowable with condition,

 - U Unallowable, or

 - NS Not specified in the Uniform Guidance, the specific CFR sections, or in the comments section.